How To Build A Successful Consulting or Agency Business

 I will never forget September 29th, 2015.
 This was the day after I got laid off from my last fulltime job (19 months, where does the time go?) and I was laying in bed.
 I’m an ENTJ with a Type A personality (aka, I can never sit still) so even though I was unemployed and didn’t have to worry about money until the end of the year because of the severance I received, my mind was already spinning with what I was going to do next.

-I knew I wanted to double down on my software business, but I have a background in SEO consulting so I figured it would be easy to spin up a few consulting clients to pay the bills while I worked the majority of my time developing the first version of the software needed to operate Credo like I wanted.
+I knew I wanted to double down on my agency business, but a background in SEO consulting, I figured it would be easy to spin up a few consulting clients to pay the bills while I worked the majority of my time developing the first membership business and model for my agency.

 I was right.
 Over the next couple of months I picked up enough consulting to replace my San Francisco senior manager tech salary followed by taking a couple of months off consulting to get the next version of Credo out the door.